 Animal Care and Training Internship Dates For 2020

 - Summer 2020 5/4/20 - 8/21/20 and 5/18/20 - 9/4/20 - application deadline March 1st

 - Fall 2020 8/24/20 - 12/11/20 and 9/8/20 - 12/18/20 - application deadline June 1st

-Through conservation focused internship opportunities, the NMMF strives to train the next generation of marine mammal scientists and encourage their interest in conservation medicine.
+Through conservation-focused internship opportunities, the NMMF strives to train the next generation of marine mammal scientists and veterinarians in conservation medicine.